When you find a puddle of water on the floor of your mechanical room, it’s a scary sight and a source of anxiety. Your AC is leaking water. Now what?

 In this case, you’ll need a professional to repair or replace the damaged insulation.

 This is a problem that can occur because of poor installation practices.
 If your AC’s drain line that drains away condensation wasn’t attached correctly, it can become disconnected and lead to an AC water leak.
 It might have caused a big mess, but the fix isn’t a big issue.

 However, to prevent your AC leaking water in the future, be sure you’ve got an experienced HVAC professional making the repair.

 4. Clogged drain line or trap

-Here’s another problem that crops up when your unit is dirty from lack of maintenance, and can lead to your AC leaking water.
+Here’s another problem that crops up when your unit is dirty from lack of maintenance.

 The condensation collected by your air conditioner carries the dust and debris into your drain line and your drip pan.
 Eventually, the drain line can clog, causing water to back up and eventually leak.
 The same thing can happen in the drain pan: dust can clog the drain, causing the pan to overflow.

 Once again, your system just needs a good cleaning (after you clean up the water from the leak).
 One danger here is the damage that can happen to your walls and ceilings from the air conditioner water leak.

 However, you should also know that debris coating your system’s parts also causes it to lose efficiency.
 As a result, your unit has to run longer and work harder to cool your space, which causes increased wear on the parts and can lead to more repair issues.
 That’s an important reason why AC preventative maintenance is so important.